Llanrug: Governance

 An electoral ward in the same name exists.
 This does not cover all the area of the community and the resultant population taken at the 2011 census was 1,916 only.

 Facilities

 The village has two pubs and a hotel, located to the west, called Seiont Manor.
 A holiday park is to the south of the village, Brynteg Holiday Park, owned by Park Leisure Group.

-Bus services to Llanrug are provided by 88 Gwynfor Coaches service route.
+Bus services to Llanrug are provided by S1 and S3 Gwynfor Coaches service routes.
 The Company depot is situated in the town of Llangefni, Anglesey.

 The church of St Michael is a Grade II* listed building.
 Bryn Bras Castle is a Grade II* listed country house located on the old road between Llanrug and Llanberis.

 Sport

 The village includes a football club, Llanrug United F.C., established in 1922.
 Since the late 1960s the club have hosted their home games in Cae Eithin Duon, situated to the east of the village.
 It was in Llanrug that many scenes of the popular Welsh comedy programme C'mon Midffild were filmed during the 1980s and 1990s.